simp/pupmod-simp-iptables/README.md

 IP6Tables as well as convenience defines and general system configuration capabilities.

+The ability to use this module to automatically shim through to firewalld is optionally supported for legacy systems and modules that are working on migrating to firewalld support.

 ## This is a SIMP module

 This module is a component of the [System Integrity Management Platform](https://simp-project.com),